 These instructions assume you have already done part 1.
 You have to do part 2 using the sound desk laptop and equipment.
-It's a good idea to start say 15-30 minutes ahead of the service.
+It's a good idea to get ready at least 20 minutes ahead of the service.

 Turn everything on (laptop, Roland mixer, Kramer scaler and DataVideo streamer).
 The power switch for the Roland is an inconspicuous small slider switch on the right hand end panel of the unit.

-Update OpenLP with the thumbnail image you prepared in part 1.
-Add it to the relevant service plan - normally after '01 Notices'.
+Ensure that OpenLP has the thumbnail image you prepared in part 1, or add it to the service plan after '01 Notices'.
 Start OpenLP showing the '01 Notices' presentation.
 Also ensure that the item in Images called 'End of service' is the last item in the OpenLP service:

 Open Chrome.
 In the shortcut bar near the top of the Chrome window you will see a YouTube logo with 'YTS' (YouTube Studio) next to it.
 Click that to go to the studio, which looks like this:

 About 6 minutes before the service starts, ensure that '01 Notices' is being shown on the big screen.
-On the DataVideo unit mounted on top of the Kramer scaler - press the STREAM button for 2 seconds.
-It should be showing steady white: press and hold for 2 seconds until it changes to alternating red and white, and after another couple of seconds it should change to solid red, indicating that the streaming output is being generated - though not yet being captured by YouTube.
+On the DataVideo unit mounted on top of the Kramer scaler the STREAM button should be showing steady white.
+Press it and hold for 2 seconds until it changes to alternating red and white, release it and after another couple of seconds it should change to solid red, indicating that the streaming output is being generated - though not yet being captured by YouTube.

 When you are ready to start the broadcast at about 5 minutes before the service starts, click on GO LIVE.
-In the top left of the thumbnail you should now see a red box saying LIVE and a count-up timer showing how many minutes and seconds have been streamed.
+In a few seconds, at the top left of the thumbnail you should now see a red box saying LIVE and a count-up timer showing how many minutes and seconds have been streamed.

-When you think the minister is about 15 seconds from starting, advance OpenLP to the thumbnail slide, and when he really is ready use the Roland mixer to switch to a view of him.
+When you think the minister is about 30 seconds from starting, advance OpenLP to the thumbnail slide, and when he really is ready use the Roland mixer to switch to a view of him or her.

 When the service is over

 Go back to the YouTube screen and click on END STREAM.
 It will ask you to confirm, and do so.
 It will say that the stream has ended.
 Press the STREAM button on the streamer for 2 secs.
 It should flash red and white and then turn solid white.
-You can then turn everything off in the usual order.